 This was not the first time that history had seen language used as a political tool.
 For example, in 19th century America, many Native American children were sent to boarding schools and required to speak English, the goal being cultural assimilation.
 Since language and culture are so profoundly interwoven, the loss of one is a blow to the other.
 Another example is the regional languages of Spain, such as Catalan and Galician, that suffered repression in the 20th century under General Franco’s dictatorship.

 Another challenge, perhaps commonly experienced, is the preservation of one’s mother tongue in a new or changing linguistic context.
 Take the regional languages of France, such as Breton and Occitan, for instance.
 Due to the influence of the nationally-spoken French language, the younger generations tend to speak these regional languages less commonly and less fluently than their parents and grandparents did.
 Immigrants often experience the same struggle within their own families as they settle in a new country: their children are born and grow up speaking a different language outside of the home, and it can become difficult to keep their linguistic heritage alive.

 As we observe IMLD this year, it is worth reflecting on the connection between the languages we speak and the cultures we inherit from them.
-As we take notice of the linguistic diversity that surrounds us, we can appreciate the richness it brings to our lives and our communities and recognize how our own mother tongue has shaped who we are.
+To better understand this connection, we asked a few of our staff members below what their mother languages mean to them.
+Their responses reflect the linguistic diversity that surrounds us.
+We can appreciate the richness it brings to our lives and our communities and recognize how our own mother tongue has shaped who we are.